🍽️ Fish Guide

 What the evidence says

-Shrimp is one of the most chemically unstable proteins once harvested β€” histamine builds up rapidly after catch, and it is also classified as a histamine liberator, making freshness and sourcing critical.
+Shrimp is one of the more chemically unstable proteins once harvested.
+Histamine can build up fairly quickly after catch, and shrimp is also classified as a histamine liberator, which makes freshness and sourcing especially important.

 2